 What are the benefits of the maple syrup diet?

 The maple syrup diet, also known as the lemon detox diet, was created in 1941 by Stanley Burroughs.
-It can help our bodies become energized, healthy, and clean of toxins.
+It can help our bodies become energized and clean of toxins, as well as stay in good health.
 And, let’s not forget that you might lose a kilo or two.

 The diet became popular in 2004 and was promoted by Beyonce, who used it to lose weight for her role in the movie Dreamgirls.
 Its main ingredients include lemon juice, maple syrup (Grade A Dark, robust), cayenne pepper, and filtered water.

-However, to receive the maximum results, you need to follow the instructions carefully.
-The diet should last for 3–10 days.
+However, to attain maximum results with this diet, you need to follow the instructions carefully.
+This healthy diet should last for three to 10 days.
 Once completed, you must wait for 60 days before starting again.

 What are the benefits of pure maple syrup for Parkinson’s?

 According to some studies, maple syrup could potentially protect our brains from degenerative diseases like Parkinson’s and Alzheimer’s.
 How?
-The scientists discovered that it prevents beta-amyloid from sticking together in the brain.
+Scientists discovered that it prevents beta-amyloid from sticking together in the brain.

 Why is this important?
 When beta-amyloid clumps together, it forms plaques that can cause brain inflammation leading to Parkinson’s or Alzheimer’s disease.